 - Cut each Puff Pastry Sheets into 4 equal Squares (see note 1), and fold about 1 cm / 0.4 inch of their sides to create an edge.
 Gently press on each folded edge so that they stick to the bottom of the Pastry.
 With a fork, prick the bottom of the Pastries.

-- Place the pastry squares on the lined baking tray and bake for 10 to 15 minutes, or until slightly puffed and lightly golden.
+- Place the pastry squares on the lined baking trays and bake for 10 to 15 minutes, or until slightly puffed and lightly golden.
 Remove from the oven and set aside.

-- Spread some Applesauce on the centre of each Pastries, then top it with a sliced Apple half (see note 3).
-Brush the Butter, Sugar and Cinnmon Glazeover each Apple (see note 4).
+- Spread some Applesauce on the centre of each Pastries, then top it with a sliced Apple (see note 3).
+Brush the Butter, Sugar and Cinnamon mixture over each Apple (see note 4).

 - Optional: whisk the Egg Yolk in a separate bowl and brush it over the edges of the pastries for a golden finish.